-Here is a 4" Inline Duct Fan by Vivosun from Amazon that would work well with the above-listed grow tent/epoxy tent in the largest size.
-It also has carbon filters and even a speed control, so this would be a good set up.
+These also have carbon filters and even a speed control, so this would be a good set up.

 You will have to get some 4" ducting to vent the air from the fan to your window which will also be available on Amazon or at your local hardware store.